ninadwastaken/hacknyu_crypto/README.md

 From this, the tax rate is calculated and we take that amount of the total purchase and put that into your savings.

 | Input | Output                 |
 |------|--------------------------------|
 |<pre>Transaction ID:                 1<br>Username:                John Doe<br>Name of Store:        Burger King<br>Name of Item:             Big Mac <br>Price of Item:             \$30.00 <br>Money in Discretionary:   \$100.00<br>Saving Goals:              \$50.00 <br>Money in Locked Savings:    \$0.00 </pre> | <pre>Tax Rate:                    37.5<br>Added Amount:              \$11.25<br>Money in Discretionary:    \$58.75<br>Money in Locked Savings:   \$11.25</pre>|

+Since $30 Big Macs aren't the greatest financial decision, the fee is large.
+Hopefully, this dissuades consumers from purchasing these burgers.
+Even if they do, money is saved to offset the spending.

 ## What's next for Safe Stash